Deep sea explorers find mysterious creatures and one 'horror' off Carolinas coast

 In some cases, experts aboard the explorer ship Okeanos admitted what they were viewing remotely was "unidentified," such as the octopus-type plant found growing off Currituck or the "potential" hydriod that resembled a pink cauliflower with multiple legs.

-In other instances, biologists stumbled on known but uncommon sights like the deepsea lizard fish, which resembles its name in the worst possible sense.
+In other instances, biologists stumbled on known but uncommon sights such as the deepsea lizard fish, which resembles its name in the worst possible sense.
 One was seen 5,810 feet down off Currituck on July 1, looking fluorescent in the camera's light.

 National Geographic describes the lizardfish as a "horror" that has a "maw of sharp teeth and haunting black eyes."
 Its scientific name is the dinosaur-sounding bathysaurus.